hvillero/hvillero/README.md

 <h3>Professional Journey</h3>

-I'm a senior developer, designer, and architect.
+As a senior Full Stack Developer.
 Over the years, I've honed my expertise in **Ruby on Rails**, and I'm also proficient in other programming languages.
 I have a penchant for **Mac OS** and am enthusiastic about **virtualization**.
 I'm diving deep into **AI** and **big data processing**, and I am always eager to expand my tech horizons.
 Meeting people from different cultures and backgrounds in the professional realm enriches my experience and perspective.

 <h3>Personal Journey</h3>